restore280/governance/BYLAWS.md

    - Employees may bring advocates to discussions, submit anonymous concerns, propose systemic solutions, and appeal decisions to the President.
 2. **Termination.**
    - The corporation uses a supportive separation path.
 Steps: clarify expectations and give specific feedback; offer supports such as mentorship, workload adjustment, or training; explore role redesign or project transfer; if misalignment persists, offer mutual separation with fair severance bands published by the Compliance Lead.
 Immediate separation may occur for safety, harassment, illegality, or severe policy violations.
 All steps are documented; retaliation is prohibited.
-   - When employment ends, all shares of any kind are returned to the corporation and cancelled as of the separation date.
+   - When employment ends, including retirement under Article V.6, all shares of any kind are returned to the corporation and cancelled as of the separation date.

 ---